bhuztez/wronganswer/README.rst

     SOLUTION_PATTERN = r'^(?:[^/]+)/(?P<oj>[\w\-.]+)(?:/.*)?/(?P<pid>[A-Za-z0-9_\-]+)\.c$'

+or you may define a function :code:`get_solution_info`, which should return a tuple if the file is a solution, and :code:`None` if not.
+The first element of the tuple should be the domain name of online judge and the second element should be the problem ID.

-Finally, :code:`get_compile_argv` is the function called by WrongAnswer to get command line arguments to call the compiler
+Finally, :code:`get_compile_argv` is the function called by WrongAnswer to get command line arguments to call the compiler.
+WrongAnswer would pass the source code of the solution to stdin.

 .. code-block:: python3

     def get_compile_argv(filename):
         dest = dest_filename(filename)
         return dest, ['gcc','-Wall','-Wextra','-Werror','-x','c','-o',dest,'-']

+For scripts, :code:`get_compile_argv` should return :code:`filename, None`.

 Advanced
 ========